The Rakiura Track passes through Rakiura National Park on Stewart Island

 - Package includes 5 days and 4 nights

-- Pre Accommodation at Bella Vista in Invercargill
+- Pre Accommodation in a 3 star motel or equivalent in Invercargill

-- Post Accommodation at South Seas Hotel on Stewart Island (twin share)
+- Post Accommodation in a 3 star motel or equivalent on Stewart Island (twin share)

 - Transportation ex Invercargill to and from the walk (return flights Invercargill to Stewart Island)